w3c/WebPlatformWG/WorkMode.md

 > Consensus is a core value of the W3C.
 To promote consensus, the W3C process requires Chairs to ensure that groups consider all legitimate views and objections, and endeavor to resolve them, whether these views and objections are expressed by the active participants of the group or by others (e.g., another W3C group, a group in another organization, or the general public).

-Since most of Web Platform' work is done without formal meetings, the group uses a *Call for Consensus* (aka CfC) mechanism (typically email) to formally gather input on a specific question such as *Is spec X ready to be published as a Last Call Working Draft?*. **When a CfC is issued, an explicit response from WG members is preferred and note that the lack of a response will always be considered assent i.e. agreement with the proposal.**
+Since most of the group's work is done without formal meetings, the group uses a *Call for Consensus* (aka CfC) mechanism (typically email) to formally gather input on a specific question such as *Is spec X ready to be published as a Last Call Working Draft?*. **When a CfC is issued, an explicit response from WG members is preferred and note that the lack of a response will always be considered assent i.e. agreement with the proposal.**

 Most CfC's are conducted on the public-webapps mail list (or one of the group's other Public mail lists that is more  appropriate) and the comment period is typically one week.
 However, in some rare cases, for example when Member confidentially is an issue, the Member confidential member-webapps mail list is used.